mu-ni/memo/questions/a.md

 Visa starting from mid-november this year

+### about 4pd

-Innovation Engineering Group as R&D engineer responsible for ML workflow & server-side development JAVA & Python
+Innovation Engineering Group as R&D engineer responsible for ML workflow & server-side development We provide the bottom layer abilities for our business line JAVA & Python
 Our system is distributed, we also use big-data related technologies like hadppp & spark